rendall/icebreakers/QUESTIONS.md

   * Would you prefer to always be slightly late or always be an hour early?
   * Would you rather always be cold or always be hot?
   * Would you rather be able to run at 100 miles per hour or fly at 10 miles per hour?
-  * Would you rather be an olympic gold medalist or an astronaut?
+  * Would you rather be an Olympic gold medalist or an astronaut?
   * Would you rather be funny or clever?
   * Would you rather fart or burp glitter?
   * Would you rather have invisibility or flight?